navybolic/chcervantes/README.md

 - 👋 Hi, I’m Carlos
-- 👀 I’m interested in data analytics and process improvement
+- 📈 I’m interested in data analytics and process improvement
 - 🌱 I’m currently learning and refreshing my knowledge on Decision Sciences as an Operations Research analyst
 - 👀 I’m looking to collaborate on projects with similar minded people
 - 📫 You can connect with me on LinkedIn: https://www.linkedin.com/in/Carlos-H-Cervantes/

-Core Competencies:
+Core Competencies:!
 - Process Improvement
 - Project Management
 - Data Analysis